-The University of Texas MD Anderson Cancer Center is committed to maintaining an environment that is free from substance abuse, and its primary concern related to substance abuse among students is prevention and treatment.
+MD Anderson is committed to maintaining an environment that is free from substance abuse, and its primary concern related to substance abuse among students is prevention and treatment.
 The institution provides educational programs to inform its community about the physical and psychological problems associated with substance abuse, as well as pertinent state and federal laws.
 MD Anderson recognizes that substance abuse is a treatable condition and, as an institution dedicated to health, facilitates the treatment and rehabilitation of this condition.

 MD Anderson encourages impaired students, residents and fellows to seek help voluntarily and to assume responsibility for their professional and personal conduct.
 A student suspected of being under the influence may be removed from the classroom or clinical setting and referred for laboratory testing for the presence of illegal drugs or alcohol in the body.
 In cases in which a student causes harm to or endangers the safety of himself or herself or others, the student will be subject to disciplinary action.
-(Safe & Drug Free Schools and Communities Act, 20 U.S.C.
-Chapter 70, Sections 7101-7165).
+(Safe and Drug Free Schools and Communities Act, ).

 - The purchase, manufacture, distribution, possession, sale, storage or use of an illegal drug or controlled substance while on the premises or property owned or controlled by the university or in vehicles used for university business.